BILLyTheLiTTle/Learning_Android/DogBreeds/README.md

 ### Paging adapter
 - A good [article](https://proandroiddev.com/infinite-lists-with-paging-3-in-jetpack-compose-b095533aefe6) about paging library.
 - You also need to visit this [article](https://medium.com/simform-engineering/list-view-with-pagination-using-jetpack-compose-e131174eac8e) to see the implementation of `getRefreshKey()` inside the `PagingSource`.
 I believe that this implementation is wrong because it creates issues with the refreshing of the data.
 See my implementation in code instead.

+### Naigation
+Apart from the articles mentioned in **JetpackComposeExample** see this [article](https://proandroiddev.com/jetpack-compose-navigation-architecture-with-viewmodels-1de467f19e1c), as well.

 ## Issues
 To be added later.